Empowering Africa’s Food Heroes

 We believe that shifting diets—beginning with children and youth—can transform public health, regenerate soils, and restore cultural pride.
 By replacing monotonous staples like maize and beans with nutritious alternatives grounded in local traditions, we empower individuals and communities to reclaim their food sovereignty.
 In this future, preventable diseases become rare, and local crops are celebrated as the foundation of thriving health and well-being.

-This transformation begins with small, joyful steps: a new recipe tested in school kitchens, a seed planted with care, and a farmer gaining the knowledge to regenerate the land.
-As people embrace the power of local foods, we not only change what’s on their plates, but also what grows in the fields and what reaches the markets—building a future of healthier diets, thriving climate-resilient ecosystems, and sustainable livelihoods.
+As people embrace the power of more local foods, we not only change what’s on school plates, but also what grows in the fields and what reaches the markets—building a future of healthier diets, climate-resilient ecosystems, and growing livelihoods.

 What We Do

 At BODY&SOIL, we work on the ground in Uganda to shift diets from monotonous staples to diverse, nourishing meals—starting in community schools and with students at our organic agriculture college.
-Together with children, their parents, teachers, and youth, we co-create meals that can replace maize and beans, sparking excitement around diverse, local foods that restore health, enrich the soil, and celebrate culture.
+Together with local chefs and local elders, we create recipes that can replace maize and beans, sparking excitement around diverse, local foods that restore health, enrich the soil, and celebrate culture.

-With a passionate team of local experts, our holistic approach is rooted in hands-on, practical learning: we teach agroecology, hygienic food processing, and cooking for nutrition through real-life experience—in gardens and kitchens.
-Through our innovative, energy-saving kitchen, ongoing school menu testing, and a growing local seed bank, we connect sustainable farming with nutrition in ways that are tangible and transformative.
-One small step at a time.
+With a passionate team of local experts, our holistic approach is rooted in hands-on, practical learning: we teach permaculture mixed with syntropic farming, hygienic food processing, and cooking for nutrition.
+Through our innovative, energy-saving kitchen, ongoing school menu testing, and a growing local seed bank and home pfarmacy, we connect regenerative farming with nutrition in ways that are tangible and transformative.

-We are currently building scalable and inclusive education—both online and offline—to make this practical knowledge accessible to many.
-By changing what’s on the plate, we change what grows in the field.
+We are currently building scalable and inclusive education to make this practical knowledge accessible to many.

 Get Involved